Epcot’s Morocco Pavilion (With Attractions, Dining, and Characters)

 However, these Abu plush were kind of cute.

 Hopefully, before long, we’ll see a better selection of merchandise and more dining options return.

 Lastly, Morocco’s KidCot table is next to the Fez House.
 Kidcot offers a free activity in each country for children.

 It’s a great way to get your children involved in exploring the World Showcase.

 Final Thoughts on Epcot’s Morocco Pavilion

 Make sure to allow plenty of time to explore the Morocco Pavilion on your visit to the World Showcase.
-Each country represented offers cultural elements and activities that you won’t find just anywhere else daily.
+This special stop is genuinely an oasis worth exploring.

-For those of you Epcot fans who plan on spending more time at this park than any other, you might consider staying at a Walt Disney World Resort Hotel within walking distance.
+For those with plans to spend more time at Epcot than any other park, you might consider staying at one of the nearby Walt Disney World Resort Hotels:

 - Disney’s Swan and Dolphin Hotel Review